 PCIe Modules while commercial in nature can be conceived and engineered for rugged industrial environments.
-The PCIe-HOTLink is constructed out of 0.062-inch thick FR4 material.
+PCIe4IHOTLinkx5 is constructed out of 0.062-inch thick High Temperature, ROHS compatible FR4 material.

 Surface mount components are used.
 Most devices are high pin count compared to mass of the device.
 For high vibration environments inductors and other higher mass per joint components can be glued down.